Otwiine/schoolvote-uganda/README.md

 # SchoolVote Uganda

 **SchoolVote Uganda** is a simple and secure web-based voting system designed specifically for schools in Uganda.
-The goal is to make student elections more transparent, easier to manage, and resistant to cheating — even in low-resource environments.
+The goal is to make student elections more transparent, easier to manage, and resistant to cheating.

 ---